KEP-5541: Report Last Used Time On a PVC

 Upgrading and downgrading is safe.

-Downgrade: When downgrading to a version without this feature, the field value (if set) will be preserved in etcd.
-Older controller-managers would simply ignore this field.
-The field value might go stale if transition happens during the downgraded versions but the updating process resumes when the version is upgraded and the first transition occurs.
+Downgrade: When downgrading to a version without this feature, the condition (if set) will be preserved in etcd.
+Older controller-managers would simply ignore this condition.
+The condition might go stale if transitions happen during the downgraded versions but the updating process resumes when the version is upgraded and the first transition occurs.

 Version Skew Strategy